 Paying an installment loan off early won’t improve your credit score.
-It won’t lower your score either, but keeping an installment loan open for the life of the loan is actually a better strategy to raise your credit score.
+It won’t necessarily lower your score, either.
+But keeping an installment loan open for the life of the loan could help maintain your credit score.

 Credit Cards vs. Installment Loans

 Credit cards are revolving accounts, which means you can revolve a balance from month to month as part of the terms of the agreement.
 Even if you pay off the balance, the account stays open.
-A credit card with a zero balance (or a very low balance) and a high credit limit are very good for your credit score and will contribute to a higher score.
+A credit card with a zero balance—or a very low balance—and a high credit limit is good for your credit score because it helps lead to a low credit utilization rate.

 Installment loan accounts affect your credit score differently.
-An installment loan is a loan with a set number of scheduled payments spread over a pre-defined period of time.
-When you pay off an installment loan, you’ve essentially fulfilled your part of the loan obligation — the balance is brought to $0, and the account is closed.
-This doesn’t mean that paying off an installment loan isn’t good for your credit score — it is.
+An installment loan has a set number of scheduled payments spread over a predetermined period of time.
+When you pay off an installment loan, you’ve essentially fulfilled your part of the loan obligation.
+The balance is brought to $0, and the account is closed.

 Types of Credit and Length of Credit History

-Credit scores are better when a consumer has had different types of credit accounts, from auto loans and home loans to student loans and credit cards.
-It shows that you’re able to manage different types of credit and is good for your credit score.
+Credit scores are typically better when a consumer has had different types of credit accounts.
+It shows that you’re able to manage different types of credit.
+Your credit mix actually accounts for 10% of your credit score.

-Think Twice About Paying Off a Loan Early
+Does Paying Off a Loan Early Hurt Credit?

-So, if you’re thinking about paying off an installment loan early, think again.
-Think about keeping it an open, active account with a solid history of on-time payments.
-Keeping it open and managing it through the term of the loan shows the credit bureaus that you can manage and maintain the account responsibly over a period of time.
+If you’re thinking about paying off an installment loan early, take some time to think about it.
+Could you keep it open?
+It could be an active account with a solid history of on-time payments.
+Keeping it open and managed shows creditors that you can maintain the account responsibly over a period of time.

-Also think about other possible ramifications of paying off a loan early.
-Before paying off a loan or even making a few extra payments, take a close look at your loan agreement to see if there are any prepayment penalties.
-Prepayment penalties are fees that are paid when you pay off a loan before the end of the term.
-They are a way for the lender to regain some of the interest they would lose if they account were paid off early.
-The interest on loans is where the lender make its profit.
-And if you pay early, they don’t make any profit.
+Consider other possible consequences of paying off a loan early.
+Before you pay off your loan, check your loan agreement for any prepayment penalties.
+Prepayment penalties are fees that are owed if you pay off a loan before the term ends.
+They’re a way for the lender to regain some of the interest they would lose if the account was paid off early.

 Paying Off a Mortgage Loan Early

-First, if paying extra toward your mortgage each month, specify to the lender that the extra funds should be applied toward your principal balance and not the interest.
+- When paying extra toward a mortgage each month, specify that the extra funds should be applied toward your principal balance and not the interest.

-Always check with the mortgage lender about any prepayment penalties.
-These types of penalties can be a percentage of the mortgage loan amount or equal to set number of monthly interest payments you would have made.
+- Check with the mortgage lender about prepayment penalties.
+These penalties can be a percentage of the mortgage loan amount or equal to a set number of monthly interest payments you would have made.

-Never pay extra toward a mortgage if you actually can’t comfortably afford to do so.
-Doing so is where the term “house poor” comes from.
-To help protect your credit score, always make sure you have money set aside for emergencies and only pay extra if you can afford to do so.
+- To help protect your future credit score, always make sure you have money set aside for emergencies and only pay extra if you can afford to do so.

 Paying Off an Auto Loan Early

 If you’re looking to pay your auto loan off early, there are several ways you can do so.
-When paying your loan each month, it may be beneficial to add on an extra fifty dollars or so to your payment amount, so you can pay the loan off in fewer months and pay less in interest over the loan term.
-If possible, specify the extra go toward the principal and not the interest.
+When paying your loan each month, it might be beneficial to add an extra $50 or so to your payment amount.
+That lets you pay off the loan in fewer months and pay less in interest over the loan term.
+If possible, specify that the extra amount is to pay principal and not interest.